hackclub/arrpheus/README.md

 Also, for each person that joins the Slack, there's 2 requests sent.

 ## Airtable impact reduction
-If Airtable load is coming from a high number of join/message/promotion requests, the impact can be reduced by decreasing the polling rate.
+If Airtable load is coming from a high number of join/message/promotion requests, the impact can be reduced by decreasing the polling rate (the `POLLING_RATE_MS` var in `index.ts`).
 This will reduce the number of requests sent at the tradeoff of increased time for Arrpheus to fulfill requests.

 If Airtable load is coming from a high number of joins, things are harder.
 Joins are indirectly limited by the how quickly Arrpheus can send join requests (`10*polling_rate` max) so they can be reduced by reducing the polling rate.
 However, there's no perfect solution here - we need to track joins and log them to the DB, so we're a bit stuck.